Whilser/Xiaomi-MiJia-Philips-LED-Lamp/README.md

 # Xiaomi MiJia Philips LED Lamp Domoticz Plugin

-This plugin is required to add the Xiaomi MiJia Philips LED Lamp to the list of supported devices Domoticz Home Automation System.
+This plugin is required to add the Xiaomi MiJia Philips LED Lamp to the list of supported devices Domoticz Home Automation System. **Note:** The plugin is under development.
 The plugin was tested with python 3.5.x and Domoticz 4.x installed on Raspberry Pi.

 ![Philis Bulb](https://github.com/Whilser/Xiaomi-MiJia-Philips-LED-Lamp/raw/master/images/PhilipsBulb.png)